 Dr Roberto Picetti

-I have PhD in Molecular and Cellular Biology from the University of Strasbourg.
-Before joining LSHTM, I mostly worked on models of drug abuse (psychostimulants and opioids) at The Scripps Research Institute in San Diego and The Rockefeller University in New York.
+I hold a PhD in Molecular and Cellular Biology from the University of Strasbourg.
+Before joining LSHTM, I mostly worked on models of drug abuse (psychostimulants and opioids) at The Scripps Research Institute in San Diego and The Rockefeller University in New York City.

 I am a Module Organiser of Statistic for Epidemiology (Distance learning programme), and a Practical Facilitator on several modules on the MSc in Epidemiology.